noah-nuebling/mac-mouse-fix/README.md

 * 100% free, light on system resources, and fully open source.
 Plugs into System Preferences.

-Any features that solve a common problem of 3rd party mouse users on macOS would fit well into Mac Mouse Fix.
+Any features that solve a common problem of 3rd party mouse users on macOS might be a good fit for Mac Mouse Fix.